-Be smart and tell him at the right time, when he is actually receptive.
+Be smart and tell them at the right time, when they are actually receptive.

 This is such a vast topic.
 We could go on and on with examples.

-For instance, the kind of things your or him can say just after sex.
+For instance, think about the kind of things you or your partner might say just after sex.

 Imagine as well the tensions which can rise just because one of you mentions a challenging topic in front of your friends.

-The list of good or bad timing is endless.
+The list of good or bad timings is endless.

 Remember this simple connection boosting strategy: Right timing!